 Helena grew up in the Netherlands and has always ridden a bike in the city.
 She is actually Colombian and takes her black coffee seriously.
 She has lived in London 20 years and loves the city.

 Rebecca joined A Small Studio Ltd. in 2015.
 She completed her RIBA Part 1 studies at the University of Portsmouth in 2011 and was nominated for the RIBA Bronze Presidents Medal.
 During her year out, Rebecca was employed by dRMM where she worked on educational projects.
 She was also employed by Hawkins\Brown as a team member of the Crossrail proposals at Liverpool Street Station.
 Rebecca returned to finish her RIBA Part 2 at the Bartlett School of Architecture (UCL).
 She completed her Masters with Distinction in both Design and written Thesis with an investigative focus on the social and cultural implications of residential estate redevelopment.
+Rebecca completed her RIBA Part 3 studies at the University of Portsmouth in 2018.

 Teaching is important for Rebecca.
 She is currently a Design Studio Tutor for third year undergraduate architecture students at the University of Portsmouth.
 In addition to her love of strong Colombian coffee at the small studio, Rebecca loves being kept busy with the renovation her new house.
 And pouring concrete.
 Rebecca loves concrete.